qazxcdswe123/obsidian-hugo/content/Go Struct.md

 The length and capacity of a slice `s` can be obtained using the expressions `len(s)` and `cap(s)`.

 You can extend a slice's length by re-slicing it, provided it has sufficient capacity.
-Try changing one of the slice operations in the example program to extend it beyond its capacity and see what happens.

 ## Creating a Slice with Make
 Slices can be created with the built-in `make` function; this is how you create dynamically-sized arrays.